twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-10-dana-and-the-ending-of-dukkha%zh.rst

 Offering with the desire for the becoming of human being or heavenly being is for the cause of dukkha (Samudaya Sacca).
 Even becoming the blissful khandha, it is still the truth of dukkha.
 (Dukkha Sacca).
 With the giving (dāna) still get lost in dukkha.
 The truth has to be based on the khandha for becoming the knowledge of seeing.

 During the giving we have to enrich with insight.
 Wanting to be free from the direct experience of dukkha and make the offering must contemplate the khandha in this way.
 The precepts (5 here) have been established already.

 No contemplation of the khandha and just giving is an ordinary dāna.
 It is not the best dāna.
 With much capital (investment) and get little profit we should not do this business.
 (The donors were business people).
 Let contemplate on the khandha for five minutes.

 (Sayadaw was quite different from other teachers.
 If anyone wanted to perform a big dāna, such as building a sālā, dwellings, etc., Sayadaw asked them to practice vipassanā for some times before the offering; and with the offering ceremony transformed into a vi-vaṭṭa dāna — Dānas transcend the round of existence).

 Do you see the impermanence of dukkha sacca?
 Without the path factor of samādhi you can’t see it.
 And also without the path factor of wisdom (paññā) you can’t see it.
 Now, you already completed with samādhi and paññā.
 (Sayadaw asked the disciples to follow him as he recited the Pali and translation for the vipassanā dāna offering.
-Before the water pouring ceremony, he asked disciples to to observe the khandha at the same time by listening to the talk; if the hindrances come in, also observe them.)
+Before the water pouring ceremony, he asked disciples to observe the khandha at the same time by listening to the talk; if the hindrances come in, also observe them.)

 (Sayadaw talked about the beginning of human being, starting from the combination of sperm and ovum, with them together were nāma (mind) dhamma.)
 You should offer things with the desire of ajāti Nibbāna ("no rebirth" Nibbāna) and with the fear of birth.
 It is for vi-vaṭṭa dāna, so it's not the main point for which kinds of things to offer.
 It is important to have a noble mind.